malucard/N7-psp-english/README.md

 For the full run

-1. Put the Remember11 iso at `iso/Remember11-jap.iso`
+1. Put the Never7 iso at `iso/Never7-jap.iso`

-2. Run `./make.sh`
+2. Run `./release.sh`

-3. Result iso will be at `iso/remember11-repacked.iso`
+3. Result iso will be at `iso/n7-repacked.iso`

-`./generate-patches.sh` can be used to generate xdelta3 diff files.
+`./generate-patch.sh` can be used to generate an xdelta3 diff file.

 For further details, read the content of shell scripts (and other source files).